ncbi/stxtyper/README.md

 # Installation

-Note StxTyper is included with [AMRFinderPlus](https://github.com/ncbi/amr/wiki) as of version 4.0 and is run by AMRFinderPlus when the `--organism Escherichia option is used`.
+Note StxTyper is included with [AMRFinderPlus](https://github.com/ncbi/amr/wiki) as of version 4.0 and is run by AMRFinderPlus when the `--organism Escherichia` option is used.
 If you have installed AMRFinderPlus you don't need to separately install StxTyper.

 ## Installing with Bioconda